yubocai-poly/ECO102-Topics-in-Economics/README.md

 * LEC7: Fixed Effects with IV / TD7: IV example with fixed effects

-### Part2 - Social Interactions: Models and Empirical Illustrations
+### Part 2 - Social Interactions: Models and Empirical Illustrations
 * LEC8: Imitation and Emulation.
 The Social Multiplier / TD8: Consumer Theory - the Chain Rule

 * LEC9: Standard Errors and Hypothesis Testing / TD9: The impact of the number of children on the participation decision of